Bullet Train (film): Plot

-Ladybug, recognizing Lemon from a job in Johannesburg gone wrong, offers to return the case in exchange for being allowed to leave.
-Lemon suspects that Ladybug killed The Son, leading to a fight.
-Lemon is knocked unconscious during the fight, and privately discusses Ladybug's innocence to Tangerine (due to him having left him unconscious instead of killing him), before both split off to find Ladybug and frame him for the Son's murder.
+Recognizing Lemon from a job in Johannesburg gone wrong, Ladybug offers to return the case in exchange for being allowed to leave.
+Lemon suspects that he killed the Son, leading to a fight during which Lemon is knocked unconscious, and Ladybug spikes his water with sleeping powder.
+Tangerine wakes Lemon and they both split off to find Ladybug and frame him for the Son's murder.
 The Prince finds the briefcase, booby-traps it with explosives, and rigs Yuichi's gun to explode if fired.
-Ladybug encounters Tangerine, and after avoiding the White Death's men, kicks Tangerine off the train as the train departs, who manages to climb back aboard from outside.
-Suspicious of the two, Lemon shoots Yuichi but collapses after drinking from a water bottle Ladybug had previously spiked with sleeping powder.
+Ladybug encounters Tangerine and, after avoiding the White Death's men, kicks him off the train as it departs, but he manages to climb back aboard from outside.
+Suspicious of the two, Lemon shoots Yuichi and is about to shoot the Prince, but collapses after drinking the spiked water.
 The Prince shoots Lemon and conceals him and Yuichi in a bathroom.

-Ladybug encounters yet another assassin, "The Hornet", who poisoned both the Wolf's wedding party and the Son with the venom of a boomslang snake.
-After a struggle, both are exposed to the venom, but only Ladybug receives an anti-venom that saves him.
+Ladybug encounters the assassin "the Hornet", who poisoned both the Wolf's wedding party and the Son with boomslang snake venom.
+After a struggle, both are exposed to the venom, but Ladybug takes the Hornet's antivenom before she can, killing her.
 Tangerine runs into the Prince and notices one of Lemon's train stickers on her, realizing that she shot Lemon.
-Ladybug interrupts them, and Tangerine is killed before he can shoot the Prince.
-At the next stop, Yuichi's father, "The Elder", boards the train.
-He recognizes the Prince and informs her that Wataru is safe, as the henchman has been killed by his guard.
-After she flees, the Elder tells Ladybug he will remain to confront the White Death, who killed his wife while taking over the Yakuza.

-Finding Yuichi and Lemon still alive, the four work together to make preparations to face the White Death.
+Ladybug interrupts them and kills Tangerine before he can shoot the Prince.
+At the next stop, Yuichi's father, "the Elder", boards the train.
+He recognizes the Prince's voice and informs her that Wataru is safe as her henchman has been killed.
+After she flees, the Elder tells Ladybug he will remain to confront the White Death, who killed his wife while taking over the yakuza.
+Finding Yuichi and Lemon still alive, the four work together and prepare to face the White Death.

 At Kyoto, Ladybug gives the White Death the briefcase.
 The Prince, revealed to be the White Death's daughter, fails to goad him into shooting her with the rigged gun.
-The White Death explains that everyone on the train was linked to the death of his wife.
+The White Death explains that each of the assassins, as well as the Son, were linked to the death of his wife.
 He hired them hoping they would kill each other, not knowing Carver (his wife's killer) was replaced by Ladybug.
 The White Death's henchmen open the briefcase, which explodes, knocking Ladybug and the White Death back onto the train.
 The White Death's remaining henchmen board and battle the assassins, while the Elder duels the White Death.
 The train crashes into downtown Kyoto.

 Emerging from the wreck, impaled with the Elder's katana, the White Death tries to kill Ladybug, but the Prince's rigged gun explodes in his face.
-The Prince threatens Ladybug, Yuichi, and the Elder with a machine gun but is run over by a fruit truck driven by Lemon, who fell off the train earlier.
+The Prince threatens Ladybug, Yuichi, and the Elder with a machine gun but is run over by a truck full of tangerines driven by Lemon.
 Maria arrives to retrieve Ladybug, while Japanese authorities begin to clean up the damage caused by the train crash.